OrchardCMS/OrchardCore.Commerce/Readme.md

 2. Build and run the `OrchardCore.Commerce.Web` project.
 3. Thanks to [Auto Setup](https://docs.orchardcore.net/en/latest/docs/reference/modules/AutoSetup/), the site will be set up with the `OrchardCore Commerce - Development` recipe.
 4. Go to the dashboard, using the credentials `admin` and `Password1!`.
-5. Go to _Configuration_ → _Commerce_ → _Stripe API_.
+5. If you want to test Stripe, go to _Configuration_ → _Commerce_ → _Stripe API_.
 Set the keys to the test keys found [here](docs/features/stripe-payment.md).
-If the keys are not set, payment won't work.
+If the keys are not set, the Stripe payment button won't appear during checkout.
 6. Go to _Content_ → _Content Items_, and create your first `Product`.

 ## Documentation